robwozniak/typeit/README.md

 - `letterTag` - specify each letter html tag, by default `false` - pure text
 - `letterClass` - specify each letter wrapper class, by default `false` - no class. **Note**: Works only when a `letterTag` is also specified
 - `backwards` - removes letters one by one, by default `false` - removes the whole word
+- `frugal` - find a common part during (backwards) clearing letters and start typing the new word from the queue if both words begin with exact same sentences.
+By default `false`. **Note**: Works only if `backwards` mode is enabled - set to `true`
 - `leaveLast` - leave the last word visible after finishing the whole typing loop, by default `false`
 - `infinity` - enable infinity type loop, by default `false`. **Note**: Option will be disabled automatically when both `infinity` and `leaveLast` options are selected
 - `onType`/`onClear`/`onComplete` - functions which are triggered during plugin lifecycle.
 Accepts callback function with two parameters (`event` and `word`) as a value, by default `false`